Sep 26

 The life you want won't happen by itself.
 But it also won't happen if you keep letting the need to have things figured out drive your actions.
 At some point you just need to take the plunge.

-Of my 5 freelance tips that I share here, this is actually the only piece of advice I didn't need.
+Of my 5 freelance tips that I share here, this is actually the only piece of advice I didn't need to hear.
 I left my full-time job with a £700 freelance project - that's it.
 You might say that is too risky, but the truth is that I knew I could get another job if it didn't work out.

-But here's the real thing about perfection: it doesn't exist.
-You will always, ALWAYS be growing and iterating.
-There is no "done" state in business.
+But here's the real thing about perfect: it doesn't exist.
+You will always, always be growing, changing and iterating.
+There is no "done" state.
 So take your half-baked business plan and get out there today!

 Tip #2: Never, ever work for free